rajesh-ranjan-git/MongoDBInDepth/README.md

 15. How can we perform transactions in MongoDB?

-    > A transaction in database means that either an operation should complete or it should not top provide consistency in database.
+    > A transaction in database means that either an operation should complete or it should not to provide consistency in database.
 E.g if we are making a payment then either the money will be deducted and received at the other end or the transaction will not happen at all.
 If anything happens in between then the operation will be rolled back.
     > 2 APIs used for transaction : Core & Callback API
     > Core API : Similar like Relational Database (Start transaction, commit transaction), we will define the start of the transaction and the end of transaction by commit transaction.
 If any happens in between we have roll back the transaction and there will be no change in the database.
 It is generally used where we are performing more than 1 database operations.
     > Callback API :